MrMoDDoM/mrmoddom.github.io/_posts/2019-03-31-walkthrough-Stack-Overflows-for-Beginners-1.md

 There are still some questions in my mind..

-First of all, why the Ret-to-libc gadget works?
-I mean, the binary is compiled with the ```PIE``` enabled, so theoretically the libc's base address should be randomized at every run, but this is not the case 'cause our exploit works fine.
+~~First of all, why the Ret-to-libc gadget works?
+I mean, the binary is compiled with the ```PIE``` enabled, so theoretically the libc's base address should be randomized at every run, but this is not the case 'cause our exploit works fine.~~

+**UPDATE** The ```PIE``` mechanism works only the the binary's base address, leaving the libc's base intact.. that's why my exploit works - my bad :smile:

 Second why should be so many ```jmp esp``` instructions inside libc?
 In wich cases these intructions are usefull? :confused:
 I never heard about a situation where a procedure inside the libc would jumps to its stack pointer, this means that libc can run program in memory region that can be written too??